Types of Foods

 Food is never simply food.
 Everything has its purpose, and each element will respond uniquely within a system.
 The texture, flavour, and shelf life are defined by carbohydrates, proteins, and fats.
 Nutrition, stability, and nutritional positioning are determined by vitamins, minerals, and additives.
 Even cooking, fermenting or preserving the product can change the final product radically.

-Understanding these interactions across different types of food turns food product development into a structured strategy rather than intuition.
+Understanding the types of food and their interactions across different types of food turns food product development into a structured strategy rather than intuition.

 Classification of the Different Types of Food